What does a Area Attendant do?

 Responsibilities:

-- Perform routine cleaning tasks such as sweeping, mopping, vacuuming, and dusting.
+- Perform routine cleaning tasks such as sweeping, mopping, vacuuming, and dusting in designated areas.

-- Report any maintenance issues or safety hazards to the appropriate personnel.
+- Inspect areas for any maintenance issues and report them to the appropriate department.

-- Assist in the setup and breakdown of events or activities.
+- Assist in the setup and breakdown of events, meetings, or other activities as needed.

 Qualifications